 If the tube (duct) that drains the fluid becomes blocked then a fluid-filled swelling (cyst) develops.
 The size of a cyst can vary from small and pea-like to the size of a golf ball, or even bigger in some cases.
 The cyst may remain the same size or may slowly become bigger.
 The reason why a Bartholin's duct may become blocked and lead to a cyst is not clear.

 An abscess is a collection of pus that can occur with an infection.
-An abscess can occur in any part of the body, and sometimes occurs in a Bartholin's gland.
+An abscess can occur in any part of the body and sometimes occurs in a Bartholin's gland.
 Sometimes an abscess develops from a Bartholin's cyst that becomes infected.
-Sometimes the gland itself becomes infected which gets worse and forms into an abscess.
+Sometimes the gland itself becomes infected and forms into an abscess.
 Within a few days, the abscess can become the size of a hen's egg, sometimes larger, and is usually very painful.

 Many types of germs (bacteria) can infect a Bartholin's cyst or gland to cause an abscess.
 Most are the common germs that cause skin or urine infections, such as Staphylococcus spp. and Escherichia coli.
 So, any woman can develop a Bartholin's abscess.
 Some cases are due to sexually transmitted germs such as gonorrhoea or chlamydia.